alexyusnyu/alexyusnyu/README.md

 🎓 In addition to my Python endeavors, I'm expanding my knowledge of software engineering principles, algorithms, and data structures.
 I believe in continuous learning and strive to improve my coding skills every day.

 🌐 Let's connect and build amazing things together!
-You can find me on LinkedIn [insert LinkedIn profile link] and check out my projects on GitHub [insert GitHub profile link].
+You can find me on LinkedIn [linkedin.com/in/shadowpunk] and check out my projects on GitHub [https://github.com/slayer1649](https://github.com/slayer1649)].
 Feel free to explore and contribute!